davidleitw/gin-limiter/README.md

 <hr>

-If you want to know the updated progress, please check `noSingleVersion` branch.
+If you want to know the updated progress, please check `Ipfilter` branch.

 ### License